The Holy Quran and Hadith, myths and misunderstandings - Azgar Nuhman

 Leaving this beautiful message of humanity, the ignorant man started to imitate the

-jubbah?
 How did he tie the turban? how long his beard etc etc

 As I said before the meaning of the Quran differs to each person’s level of consciousness.

-However the interpretation written by the so-called scholars before is not a spiritual
+However the interpretation written by the so-called scholars before is not a spiritual (Baatin)

-can know the wisdom of God – The law of nature which is equal to all mankind and how
+can know the wisdom of God/Allah – The Law of Nature which is equal to all mankind and how man use his FREE WILL to elevate or demote his soul’s journey towards Allah (heavens)

 ~ Azgar – Sufi Author ~